-- (d) 7-9-129.5.
+- a determination from the FAA that such construction does not constitute a hazard to air navigation. - (d) 7-9-129.5.
 Oil derricks.
 Permitted derricks for drilling oil may be one hundred thirty-six (136) feet in height. - (e) 7-9-129.6 Signs.
 In no case shall the height of any sign exceed the building height limit specified in the district regulations.
-See section 7-9-TBD of this Zoning Code for additional height requirements for signs.
+See section 7-9-114 of this Zoning Code for additional height requirements for signs.

 Sec.
-7-9-128.9. - Reserved.

-Sec.
-7-9-63. - Dedications, improvements and fees required.
-7-9-125.
-General regulations.
+7-9-63. - Reserved 7-9-125.1 Requires Street and highway.
+Dedications and, improvements and fees required.

-All references to this section shall include sections 7-9 125.1 through 7-9 139.
+All references to this section shall include sections 7-9-125.1 through 7-9-139.
 The purpose of these provisions is to clarify and amplify regulations applying throughout the County, and to set forth other regulations applying to certain areas.
 The General Regulations apply to all zones and all uses of land unless otherwise stated.
 When two (2) or more conflicting regulations apply to the same property, the more restrictive shall apply.
 Violation of the General Regulations is a violation of the Zoning Code.

 Sec.
-7-9-63.1. - 7-9-125.1 Requires Street and highway dedications and improvements.
+7-9-63.1. - 7 9 125.1 Requires Street and highway dedications and improvements.

-- (a) When a building site abuts and enjoys a right of vehicular access to or from a local street or arterial highway, no building permit and no Ccertificate of use and occupancy zoning compliance determination shall be issued for any use except single-family dwellings until the right-of-way for such street or highway, for the length of the frontage of the site actually to be used for such purposes, including parking, has been dedicated to or vested in the County of Orange and such right-of-way has been improved by installation of paving, curbs, gutters, drive approaches, sidewalks where required and street drainage, in compliance with the provisions and specifications of "Standard Plans, Orange County Environmental Management Agency," as amended. - (b) However, If at the time of development of the property, the Director, EMA-finds that the installation of such improvement is physically inappropriate prior to commencement of development of the property, the property owner may enter into an agreement with the County of Orange guaranteeing the installation of such improvements within a specified time; and the County may require a faithful performance bond, a cash deposit, a letter of credit, or such other means that will shall guarantee the completion of such improvements.
+- (a) When a building site abuts and enjoys a right of vehicular access to or from a local street or arterial highway, no building permit and no certificate of use and occupancy zoning compliance determination shall be issued for any use except single-family dwellings until the right-of-way for such street or highway, for the length of the frontage of the site actually to be used for such purposes, including parking, has been dedicated to or vested in the County of Orange and such right-of-way has been improved by installation of paving, curbs, gutters, drive approaches, sidewalks where required and street drainage, in compliance with the provisions and specifications of "Standard Plans, Orange County Environmental Management Agency Public Works Department," as may be amended. - (b) However, If at the time of development of the property, the Director, EMA-finds that the installation of such improvement is physically inappropriate prior to commencement of development of the property, the property owner may enter into an agreement with the County of Orange guaranteeing the installation of such improvements within a specified time; and the County may require a faithful performance bond, a cash deposit, a letter of credit, or such other means that will guarantee the completion of such improvements.

 Sec.
-7-9-63.2 7-9-125.4 Required d Drainage fees and dedications.
+7-9-63.2 - 7-9-125.4 Required d Drainage fees and dedications.